Please refresh as revisions made.

 $5 million grant.

-The Lincoln E70T-4 was touted as being a very high weld deposition rate weld wire
+The Lincoln E70T-4 wire was touted as being a very high weld deposition rate weld wire

 and therefore that was a key justification for it's use.
 Keep in mind may of these